ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 In 2024, the Champions Program attracted a global cohort of applicants, underscoring its expanding influence and the increasing recognition of its value across different sectors and continents.

-The rOpenSci Champions Program has made a significant effort to foster inclusivity and diversity within the R Community intentionally.
+The rOpenSci Champions Program has made an intentional effort to foster inclusivity and diversity within the R Community.
 Through a multi-step selection process, we strive for fairness and representation from diverse demographics and geographic regions.

 Utilizing the rubric and conducting thorough data analysis enable a balanced selection of participants, effectively bridging the gap between experts and beginners.
 This approach is instrumental in identifying and cultivating the talents we aim to nurture within the program.